 Part 4 of the EPBC Act sets out a number of exemptions from the need to do EIA and get the approval of the federal Environment Minister.
 These are tightly defined.
 The possibility of a one-off exemption being declared for a project that enjoys short-term political favour has been reduced and could be challenged in court.

 The exemptions include where the action:

 - has been assessed and approved;

-State and Commonwealth agencies may refer proposals made by others to the Minister for a decision about whether they are controlled actions (ss.69 & 71).
+State and Commonwealth agencies may refer proposals made by others to the minister for a decision about whether they are controlled actions (ss 69, 71).
 Their own actions are to be referred under section 68.
-The Federal Environment Minister may now request referral of a proposal to him/herself (s.70).
+The federal Environment Minister may now request referral of a proposal to themself (s 70).

-Although this appears to confer a discretion on the Minister, the question whether there is likely to be a significant impact has an objective answer and the Minister's finding on the point can be reviewed in the Federal Court for legal and factual correctness judicial review.
-Indeed, in principle, it could be reviewed in the Federal Magistrates Court.
-In Minister for the Environment and Heritage v Queensland Conservation Council Inc FCAFC 190 (the Nathan Dam Decision) the Full Federal Court overturned a ministerial decision at this point because, in deciding whether significant impacts were likely, the Minister failed to take account of the environmental impacts of further development that the project would have facilitated.
+Although this appears to confer a discretion on the minister, the question whether there is likely to be a significant impact has an objective answer and the minister’s finding on the point can be reviewed in the Federal Court for legal and factual correctness judicial review.
+Indeed, in principle, it could be reviewed in the Federal Circuit Court.
+In Minister for the Environment and Heritage v Queensland Conservation Council Inc FCAFC 190 (the Nathan Dam Decision) the Full Federal Court overturned a ministerial decision at this point because, in deciding whether significant impacts were likely, the minister failed to take account of the environmental impacts of further development that the project would have facilitated.